willjohnsonio/build-your-own-linktree/README.md

 # Build Your Own Linktree with Cloudflare Workers

-If you just gave a conference or meetup talk and want to share links so attendees can contact you later for questions.
-You could either ramble off a list of links, and hope that everyone pulls out there phone, opens each app, then type in your username and then click follow.
-You could list all of your links on your slides but that still requires work on the attendees end.
-You could just share 1 one of your links and have people connect with you there.
+If you're at a conference or meetup and want to share links so attendees can contact you later for questions.
+You could either ramble off a list of links and hope that everyone pulls out their phone, opens each app, then type in your username and then click follow.
+You could list all of your links on your slides, but that still requires work on the attendee's end.
+You could just share 1 of your links and have people connect with you there.

-With all of these you potenitally lose out on making great connections in the community because there isn't a good way to share wall the places you can be found online.
+With all of these, you potentially lose out on making great connections in the community because there isn't a good way to share all the places you can be found online.

 A better solution would be to create your own custom linktree with Cloudflare Workers.
-Real quick, a "linktree" is a link to a single page that has a vertical list of different sites that when clicked will take the vistor to that site.
-You can have all of your online links in one place and share just one link and people can easily check youy out all over the web
+Real quick, a "linktree" is a link to a single page that has a vertical list of different sites that, when clicked, will take the visitor to those sites.
+You can have all of your online links in one place and share just one link, and people can quickly check you out all over the web.

 ## What Do You Need To Know

-- Comfortable with JavaScript functions, objects, and arrays you will be able to follow along in this tutorial.
+- JavaScript functions, objects, loops, and arrays.
-- You also have need to have [npm insalled](https://docs.npmjs.com/getting-started)
+- You also need to have [npm insalled](https://docs.npmjs.com/getting-started)
-- sign up for a [Cloudflare Workers account](https://workers.cloudflare.com/)
+- Sign up for a [Cloudflare Workers account](https://workers.cloudflare.com/)

 ## Install Wrangler and configure workers project

-To get started with a Cloudflare project download and install the Cloudflare workers command line interface(CLI) called Wrangler.
-In your terminal type `npm install -g @cloudflare/wrangler`
+To get started with a Cloudflare project, download and install the Cloudflare workers command line interface(CLI) called Wrangler.
+In your terminal, type `npm install -g @cloudflare/wrangler`.

-Next you need to link Wrangler with your Cloudflare account to do that in your terminal type `wrangler login` It'll ask if I want to open a page in your browser.
+Next, you need to link Wrangler with your Cloudflare account; to do that in your terminal, type `wrangler login` It'll ask if you want to open a page in your browser.
 Type Y for Yes.

 That should open up a webpage that set's up an API token just for Wrangler.
-Click Authorize Wrangler.
+Click "Authorize Wrangler".

-Now that you have wrangler installed and linked to your workrers account you can create a new workers project with wrangler in your terminal type `wrangler generate cloudflare-linktree` The `generate` commmand will create a new project and will name it `cloudflare-linktree`.
-You also have the option add a URL of a [GitHub repo](https://developers.cloudflare.com/workers/get-started/quickstarts) to use as the starteing point template for your project.
+Now that you have wrangler installed and linked to your Workers account, you can create a new Workers project with wrangler.
+In your terminal type `wrangler generate cloudflare-linktree`.
+The `generate` command will create a new project and will name it `cloudflare-linktree`.
+You also have the option to add a URL of a [GitHub repo](https://developers.cloudflare.com/workers/get-started/quickstarts) to use as the starting point template for your project.

-Once the project is created open your code editor of choice and inside of your `wrangler.toml` file change the `type` to webpack add your account id that you can copy and paste from the the terminal.
+Once the project is created, open your code editor of choice, and inside of your `wrangler.toml` file, change the `type` to webpack.
+Add your account id that you can copy and paste from the terminal.
 If you can't find your account id, you can type `wrangler whoami` to find it as well.

 **wrangler.toml**
 ```toml